Telephony

 • Access Code = 9

-(tie to ARS so 9 + number routes to the correct trunk group)
+Link to ARS so 9+number routes to the right trunk group

-Emergency: Add a dedicated code for 911/112 that bypasses prefixes and uses the primary route instantly.
+Emergency: Add a direct code for 911/112 that bypasses prefixes.

 21-04: Toll Class per Extension